Donor Profile

 Sweden is a parliamentary democracy.
 At the national level, the people are represented by the Riksdag, which has legislative power.
 The government implements the Riksdag's decisions and draws up proposals for new laws or amendments.
 There are general elections every four years.
 The three dominant political parties are the Swedish Social Democratic Party, the Moderate Party, and the Sweden Democrats.

 Prime Minister Ulf Kristersson of the Moderate Party took office in November 2022.
 Kristersson leads a right-wing coalition government encompassing the Liberal and Christian Democratic Parties, supported by the right-wing, anti-immigrant Sweden Democratic Party in parliament.
+Benjamin Dousa of the Moderate Party was named Minister of International Development Cooperation and Foreign Trade in September 2024, replacing Johan Forssell.

 In 2023, the Swedish government unveiled its new strategic framework for the country's development assistance, titled Development assistance for a new era - freedom, empowerment and sustainable growth.
-The reform agenda is set to recalibrate Sweden's approach to international ODA, infusing it with a focus on sustainability, transparency, and efficacy.
+The reform agenda is set to recalibrate Sweden's approach to international ODA, infusing it with a strong focus on sustainability, transparency, and efficacy.

 In addition to support for Ukraine, ODA will prioritize poverty reduction and health initiatives for the most vulnerable, humanitarian support, democracy and human rights, enhanced climate action, and initiatives for the rights and opportunities of women and girls.